kiba/Writings/for_science/chp27_epilogue.md

 She was only a consultant, paid only a nominal sum for her service.
 At least that's how they spin it to everyone.
 It was just a way to keep and make use of her expertise for the nation.

 "Good day to you, doctors," Captain Seii greeted us.
-He was supposed to be the general of Sidnoia's infantry branch, but fate had other plans in store for him.
+He was supposed to be leading Sidonia's infantry branch, but fate had other plans in store for him.
+Thankfully, his original training made him well suited to command.
 "Thanks to you and everyone's hard work, we're able to explore the multiverse on our own, without relying on Archer's mysterious calculations."
 There were actually missions to adjacent universes without me coming up with a new address from out of nowhere.

 Another thing that did happen is that it was no longer necessary to rely on me to provide coordinates.
 TDMs now transited near Sidonia and then dock, rather than just appearing in Sidonia.
 That was thanks to a series of beacon that had been slowly spread across various dimensions.